-We attend meetings regularly to learn how others have stayed sober and to find support in our efforts to cope with fear, loneliness, grief or other emotions that might overwhelm us from time to time.
-After a meeting, we often go out as a group for dinner or coffee.
-At fellowship, we discuss the ideas we have just heard and get to know other members on a more personal level.
-Our experience has shown that daily attendance of Twelve Step meetings and fellowship are among the most effective ways to stay sober.
+1. Meetings and fellowship: We attend meetings regularly to learn how others have stayed sober and to find support in our efforts to cope with fear, loneliness, grief, and other emotions that might overwhelm us from time to time.
+After a meeting we often go out as a group (this is called fellowship) for dinner or coffee.
+At fellowship, we discuss the ideas we’ve just heard about and get to know other members on a more personal level.
+Our experience has shown that attending Twelve Step meetings and fellowship is one great way to stay sober.

-A sponsor is another recovering addict whom we choose to offer us guidance in working the Twelve Steps of CMA.
-They also share with us how they have stayed sober and make suggestions to help us stay sober as well.
+2. Sponsorship and Step work: A sponsor is another recovering addict whom we choose to offer guidance in working the Twelve Steps of CMA.
+They share with us how they have stayed sober and make suggestions to help us stay sober as well.
 Sponsors do not tell us what to do; the choices we make in recovery are ours alone.

-We strengthen our sobriety by helping other addicts.
-We volunteer to do service.
-For example, we agree to make coffee, stock recovery literature, keep a group’s finances, or stand by the door to offer a warm hello to a newcomer.
-These commitments keep us attending meetings regularly, help others in the fellowship get to know us and provide us with the satisfaction of following through on our promises.
+3. Service and commitments: We strengthen our sobriety by helping other addicts.
+We volunteer to do service; for example, we make coffee, stock recovery literature, or by standing by the door to offer a warm hello to a newcomer.
+These commitments keep us attending meetings regularly, help others in the fellowship get to know us, and provide us with the satisfaction of following through on our promises.

-We have found that we relate best to other crystal meth addicts because they understand the darkness, paranoia and compulsions of this particular addiction.
-The Twelve Steps of CMA were adapted from Alcoholics Anonymous.
+We find we relate best to other crystal meth addicts because they understand the darkness, paranoia, and compulsions that go along with this particular addiction.
+The Twelve Steps of CMA were adapted from the literature of Alcoholics Anonymous.
 We do not believe we are better or worse than those in other Twelve Step fellowships.
-At the same time, many of us fail to fully identify with “a falling-down drunk” or, in the case of a heroin addict, “a nodding-off junkie.”
-The hyper-extended length and intensity of crystal meth‚s effects, be it compulsive cleaning or sexual activity, were unique.
-Many of us have attended other Twelve Step meetings, but the feeling of identification in the Rooms of CMA has helped us to keep coming back.
-After all, who but another meth addict understands the insanity that accompanies the high and, finally, that seemingly bottomless drop into depression that makes us desperate to use still more?
+At the same time, many of us fail to fully identify with the experiences of members of other Twelve Step groups.
+The hyper-extended duration and intensity of crystal meth’s effects, be it compulsive cleaning or sexual activity, are unique.
+Many of us have attended other Twelve Step meetings, but the feeling of identification “in the rooms” of CMA helps us to keep coming back.
+After all, who but another crystal meth addict understands the insanity that accompanies the high or the seemingly bottomless drop into depression that makes us desperate to use still more?

-Many of us struggled with the suggestion that we give up alcohol and other unprescribed drugs, along with crystal meth.
+Many of us struggled with the suggestion that we give up alcohol, other recreational drugs and medications not taken as prescribed, along with crystal meth.
 The first step in our recovery was for us to admit we were addicts.
 We came to understand that our addictive behavior could easily be transferred to other substances.
-Physicians, psychologists and other professionals familiar with the treatment of our disease refer to this as cross-addiction.
-This is a very real danger.
-Further, cocaine, marijuana, alcohol or other drugs have often led us right back to crystal meth.
-For some of us, it took time, but for most it happened fairly quickly: Our innocent escape to the neighborhood bar sent us back to our crystal meth dealers in search of our drug of choice.
+Physicians, psychologists, and other professionals familiar with the treatment of our disease refer to this as cross-addiction.
+This is a very real danger as cocaine, marijuana, alcohol, and other drugs have often led us right back to crystal meth.
+For some of us it took time, but for most it happened fairly quickly: Our innocent escape to the neighborhood bar sent us back to our dealer in search of our drug of choice.
 It is important for us to remember that alcohol is a drug, period.

 We experienced great relief when, in time, the desire to use crystal meth was lifted.
-We know that it is easier to stay clean than to get clean.
-Relapse never had to happen, but when it did, it was crucial for us to be rigorously honest about our using, and in any self-examination that followed.
-We returned to meetings immediately, called friends in the fellowship, and discussed our obsession to use.
-We did not risk being further caught in the familiar patterns and torment of our addiction.
-We tried to accept our mistake, without being embarrassed.
-CMA members welcomed us back, listened and often made helpful suggestions as we redoubled our efforts in recovery.
+We know it is easier to stay clean than to get clean.
+Relapse never has to happen, but when it does it is crucial for us to be rigorously honest about our use and in any self-examination that follows.
+We return to meetings immediately, call friends in the fellowship, and discuss our obsession to use.
+We try to step away from the familiar patterns and torments of our addiction.
+We accept what happened without being embarrassed.
+CMA members welcome us back, listen, and often make helpful suggestions.
+We then redouble our efforts in recovery.

-The idea of never using crystal meth again was impossible for us to comprehend.
+The idea of never using crystal meth again was impossible for most of us to comprehend.
 In early recovery, we were encouraged to make a commitment each day not to use just for that day.
-This pledge was still too much for some of us.
-In these instances, we promised ourselves something along these lines: “I won’t use crystal meth, just for the next hour.”
+This pledge was still too much for some of us, so we promised ourselves something along these lines: “I won’t use crystal meth, just for the next hour.”
 This helped us to stay in the here and now and not to get caught up in what might be.
-For these reasons, we say we stay sober one day at a time.